jpuopolo67/linuxdoc/README.md

 * Standard input (0): <
 * Standard output (1): >, >>
 * Standard error (2): 2>, e.g., 2>/dev/null
+* & - copies to another file descriptor
+* 2>&1 - copies standard error to standard output
 * &>: redirect both stdout and stderr
+* | - pipe - take output of one command as input to another
+* xargs - build and execute command lines from standard input
+* tee - send output to stdout and to another stream

 ## Key Directories
 * / - root of the file system